domaframework/doma-tools-for-intellij/CONTRIBUTING.md

      ```sh
      ./gradlew build
      ```
-   - To generate a plugin zip file for local installation, run:
-     ```sh
-     ./gradlew buildPlugin
-     ```
-     The zip file will be created in the `build/distributions` directory and can be installed locally in IntelliJ IDEA.

 5. **Run/Debug the Plugin**
    - Use the Gradle task `runIde` to launch a sandboxed IntelliJ instance: